Amira Learning raises $11M to put its AI-powered literacy tutor in post-COVID classrooms – TechCrunch

 “A lot of the Amira team came from Renaissance Learning. bringing fairly conventional edtech software into elementary school classrooms at scale.
 The actual tech we used was very simple compared to Amira — the big challenge was trying to figure out how to make applications work with the teacher workflow, or make them friendly and resilient when 6-year-olds are your users,” he told me.

 “Not to make it trite, but what we’ve learned is really just listen to teachers — they’re the superusers,” Angel continued.
-“And to design for radically suboptimal conditions, like background noise, kids playing with the microphone, the myriad things that happen in real-life circumstances.”
+“And to design for radically sub-optimal conditions, like background noise, kids playing with the microphone, the myriad things that happen in real-life circumstances.”

 Once they were confident in the ability of the app to reliably decode words, the system was given three fundamental tasks that fall under the broader umbrella of machine learning.

 The first is telling the difference between a sentence being read correctly and incorrectly.
 This can be difficult due to the many normal differences between speakers.
-Singling out errors that matter, versus simply deviation from an imaginary norm (in speech recognition that is often American English as spoken by white people) lets readers go at their own pace and in their own voice, with only actual issues like saying a silent k noted by the app.
+Singling out errors that matter, versus simply deviation from an imaginary norm (in speech recognition that is often, effectively, American English as spoken by white people) lets readers go at their own pace and in their own voice, with only actual issues like saying a silent k noted by the app.

-(On that note, considering the prevalence of English language learners with accents, I asked about the company’s performance and approach there.
-Angel said they and their research partners went to great lengths to make sure they had a representative dataset, and that the model only flags pronunciations that indicate a word was not read or understood correctly.)
+On that note, considering the prevalence of English language learners with accents, I asked about the company’s performance and approach there.
+Angel said they and their research partners went to great lengths to make sure they had a representative dataset, and that the model only flags pronunciations that indicate a word was not read or understood correctly.

 The second is knowing what action to take to correct an error.
 In the case of a silent k, it matters whether this is a first grader who is still learning spelling or a fourth grader who is proficient.
 And is this the first time they’ve made that mistake, or the tenth?
 Do they need an explanation of why the word is this way, or several examples of similar words?
 “It’s about helping a student at a moment in time,” Angel said, both in the moment of reading that word, and in the context of their current state as a learner.